Midden: Examples

 Shell mounds are also credited with the creation of tropical hardwood hammocks, one example being the Otter Mound Preserve in Florida, where shell deposits from Calusa natives provided flood free high areas in otherwise large watered areas.

 There are instances in which shell middens may have doubled as areas of ceremonial construction or ritual significance.
 The Woodland period Crystal River site provides an example of this phenomenon.

 Some shell mounds, known as shell rings, are circular or open arcs with a clear central area.
 Many are known from Japan and the southeastern United States, and at least one from South America.

 Etymology and usage

 The word is of Scandinavian via Middle English derivation (from early Scandinavian; Danish: mødding, Swedish regional: mödding).

 The word "midden" is still in everyday use in Scotland and has come by extension to refer to anything that is a mess, a muddle, or chaos.

-The word is used by farmers in Britain to describe the place where farm yard manure from cows or other animals is collected.
+The word is used by farmers in Britain to describe the place where farmyard manure from cows or other animals is collected.
 Grants are sometimes available to protect these from rain to avoid runoff and pollution.